rantibi/hotels/README.md

 # Hotels
+This repository is a solution for the following exercise:

 You are provided with hotels database in CSV (Comma Separated Values) format.
 We need you to implement HTTP service, according to the API requirements described below.
 1. RateLimit: API calls need to be rate limited (request per 10 seconds) based on API Key provided in each http call.